-The blockchain-based, commons-oriented rights management system ensures reliable and granular data lineage and provenance, enabling revenue generation in an open economy. (tamper-proof)
+The blockchain-based, commons-oriented rights management system guarantees reliable, granular data lineage and provenance, enabling revenue generation in an open (unforgeable) economy.

-The integration of intellectual property rights powered by blockchain technology aims to facilitate the rewarding of content creators and the distribution and creative remixing of their works in a sustainable way for the whole community.
+The integration of intellectual property rights powered by blockchain technology aims to facilitate the remuneration of content creators, as well as the distribution and creative remixing of their works in a sustainable way for the whole community.

 3rd layer: Contributory accounting system: